roytang/blog/content/reposts/2019/01/1083280472388423680/index.md

   url: https://twitter.com/roytang/statuses/1083280472388423680/
 ---

-RT [@_AlexHirsch](https://twitter.com/_AlexHirsch/): What the fresh hell.
+What the fresh hell.
 This is REAL.
-Filmed in 1958- about a conman who grifts a small town of suckers into building a wall.…
+Filmed in 1958- about a conman who grifts a small town of suckers into building a wall.
+History not subtle enough for you?
+GUESS THE GRIFTER'S NAME
+(And watch until the end)